 "Criminal defense lawyers are the guardians of individuals' constitutional rights," Davis said.
 "That includes protecting their rights when they've been wrongly accused or wrongly imprisoned and need exoneration to gain their freedom."

-If you've been falsely accused of a crime or wrongly convicted, contact the Neal Davis Law Firm for your free case evaluation as soon as possible.
+If you've been falsely accused of a crime or wrongly convicted, contact the Neal Davis Law Firm for your case evaluation as soon as possible.